ishitatsuyuki/LatencyFleX/README.md

 ## Known issues

-- LatencyFleX layer might cause hangs or crashes when used with VKD3D-Proton.
-The cause is being investigated.
-If the game can run in DX11, use DX11 mode instead.
 - Minor stutters might happen during gaming session.
 The algorithm is still being tuned, but open an issue if the stutter is severe.
 - GPU utilization will be lower when running with LatencyFleX.
 Overall LatencyFleX should be able to achieve ~95%